-• Thursday, September 30.
+• Friday, September 30.
 Classes Canceled for the National Day for Truth and Reconciliation.

 A national holiday was one of the ninety-four recommendations of Canada's Truth and Reconciliation Commission, a major, long-term investigation of the history and present of Canada's treatment of and relations with Indigenous peoples.
 In the Summer of 2021, in the aftermath of national and global attention to this legacy after ground-penetrating radar was used to locate the remains of 215 children in un-marked graves at a former residential school in Kamloops, B.C. - and then at a number of sites across other provinces - Canada's Parliament created the new national holiday to honor Indigenous survivors and their communities.
-Educational campaigns are planned, to devote national attention in the same spirit as the Remembrance Day that honors soldiers who have died for Canada during war and peace-keeping missions around the world.
+Educational campaigns were held in the Fall of 2021, and new events will be held in 2022, to devote national attention in the same spirit as the Remembrance Day that honours soldiers who have died for Canada during war and peace-keeping missions around the world.
 UBC, the City of Vancouver, and/or the provincial and federal governments, and Indigenous First Nations will be organizing public events, and you should consider attending any events on campus or at other locations that are convenient for you.
 In this class we'll be studying some of these topics in early November.
 You may wish to read a New York Times profile of the Métis archaeologist, Kisha Supernant, whose deployment of ground-penetrating radar led to the revelations and nationwide vigils, demonstrations, and protests in the Summer of 2021.